 • Property ID: These are listed in the ID column.
 This is how the property is identified on the various Ontolica configuration pages.
 As mentioned above, each property ID is shown in standard type and indented below the property group to which it belongs.

 • Property Name: These are listed in the Name column.
-This is how each property is identified to users.
+This is how each property is identified by users.

 • Managed Property Name: Search-result properties are an Ontolica concept; they are named and configured using settings provided by Ontolica.
 However, each property must also be known to SharePoint and its search engine as a managed property.
 Usually, there are many more managed properties in SharePoint than would be relevant as search-result properties for Ontolica.
 The Managed Property column shows the name of the SharePoint managed property that is mapped to each listed Ontolica search-result property.